 The last vestige of memories from a happier time was only one thing, one rule.
 Never turn your back on the mire.
 He had become the mire.
 The world would not turn its back on him.

-Mire saps the energies from everyone around him, creating a defensive shield around himself.
-What a leech!
+Sapping the energies from everyone nearby, you creating a defensive shield around yourself.

-Mire invades his enemies minds, changing neural firings and pathways to turn his enemies to be allies for a short while.
-Such a creeper.
+Invading your enemies minds, you changing neural firings and pathways to turn enemies to allies for a short time.

-Mire's forces his body to rapidly regenerate, healing wounds, sealing flesh, rebinding his gooey bits at a molecular level.
+Forcing your body to rapidly regenerate, you heal wounds, seal flesh, and rebind your gooey bits at a molecular level.